 If you plan on establishing your own professional counseling practice, be aware that the criteria for getting licensed as a clinical counselor in private practice are more rigorous than working in other positions.
 All states require that counseling psychologists in private practice be licensed.
 Most states expect you to have a master’s degree as well as a certain number of hours of practice under supervision—typically 2,000 to 4,000 hours.

 In addition to meeting the education and experience requirements, you will also need to pass an exam and engage in continuing education as you practice.

 Enjoy a Rewarding Career as a Clinical Counselor

-It can be challenging to meet the necessary requirements to become a clinical counselor, but the hard work is worth it.
+It can be challenging to meet the necessary counseling psychology requirements to become a clinical counselor, but the hard work is worth it.
+With a well-trained counselor, students can maximize the benefits of guidance and counseling in schools.
 You can enjoy a rewarding career with strong projected growth over the long-term.

 Want to learn what it takes to be a clinical counselor?
 Alliant’s California School of Professional Psychology offers a master’s in clinical counseling degree online or on-campus.
 Contact Alliant International University to learn more.